Bittersweet: Black College Life at a Predominantly White Institution (2023, Director, Co-Producer, 99 min.)

 Teaching Entomophagy (2016, Director/Producer, 6 min.)

 Made in collaboration with the 150 freshman in a class titled “Food: A Lens on Environment and Sustainability,” Teaching Entomophagy considers the consumption of insects as a global cultural practice, a potentially sustainable source of protein for heavy meat consuming nations in North America and Europe, a means to food independence in food insecure areas of the tropics, and a resource for education in the classroom, where I asked students to videotape one another eating a cricket for the first time.
-Bumping into Lakers basketball star Metta World Peace on the UCLA campus that day was a wonderful and unexpected bonus.
+Features then Lakers basketball star Metta World Peace…

 Beyond the Fifth Dimension: University-Community Partnerships in Learning (2013, Director/Producer, 55 min.)